-Metal-based additive technologies have steadily gained acceptance as a manufacturing process across industries throughout the last few decades, from automotive to aerospace.
+Metal-based additive technologies have steadily gained acceptance as a manufacturing process across industries throughout the last few decades, especially in the automotive and aerospace industries.
 Because of the specialized nature of the parts being produced, processes and technologies have evolved to meet specific needs and applications.
 However, as these technologies and processes have become more refined, efficient and cost-effective, the opportunity to use metal-based additive technologies is ever-increasing.

-Understanding the difference between each type of metal-based additive technology (e.g. Laser Powder Bed Fusion, Direct Energy Deposition, Electron Beam Powder Bed Fusion, etc.) and the applications they are best suited for, is critical to further growing the adoption of direct digital manufacturing (DDM).
+Understanding the difference between each type of metal-based additive technology (e.g. Laser Powder Bed Fusion, Direct Energy Deposition, and Electron Beam Powder Bed Fusion) and the applications they are best suited for, is critical to further growing the adoption of Direct Digital Manufacturing (DDM).

 For more information on the topic, the Fathom team recently worked with Design World to author an 8-page editorial on how to get the most out of additive manufacturing and it includes a section on metal-based additive technologies.